-SCOPE The review considered how the Constabularies have engaged with risk management and how well risk management is embedded.MATERIALITYCommands/departments maintain their own local risk register, with a overriding joint strategic risk register.
-Process.
-A risk management framework is in place, with operational risk recording operational risks and controls.
-An updated risk management policy has been produced ar accessible to staff.
-The format of the joint strategic risk register is going through re- ational risk registers oduced and made through revision, to its own page and a The summary page at were raised in last er, training is to be OVERALL ASSURANCE ASSESSMENT АСТЮ substantial assurance Urgent Important Routine Operational REASONABLE ASSURANCE LIMITED ASSURANCE NO ASSURANCE 0 0 0 0
+The review considered how the Constabularies have engaged with risk management and how well risk management is embedded.

+Commands/departments maintain their own local risk register, with a overriding joint strategic risk register.

+Work is underway to strengthen and enhance the Constabularies risk management process.
+A risk management framework is in place, with operational risk registers recording operational risks and controls.

+- An updated risk management policy has been produced and made accessible to staff. - The format of the joint strategic risk register is going through revision, to include; each risk on the strategic risk register having its own page and a summary covering page for the strategic risk register.
+The summary page highlights new risks and risks that are increasing. - Progress is being made to address recommendations that were raised in last vear's audit. - Upon review of the revised joint strategic risk register, training is to be provided to ensure that risks and controls are defined accordingly.

+ACTION POINTS

+Page 11